yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 What we need to know now is that this was a highly complicated history and a somewhat "accidental" discovery.
 However, such polynomial can be found by defining a new set of skein relations.
 This new type skein relation fueled the search for more polynomials by choosing different skein relations.
 Later the HOMFLY polynomial were quick discovered by choosing yet another skein relation.

 However, such skein relation remained largely as a mathematical trick for calculating the corresponding polynomials, without knowing "why this would work".
-Later Witten realized that the Jone's polynomial is relation to QFT, as according to the path integral formalism, particles may travel freely forward and backwards in time.
+Later Witten realized that the Jones polynomial is relation to QFT, as according to the path integral formalism, particles may travel freely forward and backwards in time.
 Thus a particle confined in $2$-dimensional space can have a "knotted" trajectory in $(2+1)$ space-time.
 The knottedness is related to Chern-Simons theory and it turns out that the amplitude of a trajectory is related to whether the trajectory is knotted or not.
 This point of view gave birth to the Kauffman bracket, which we should discuss in detail below.
 For more information, you can read [^Ap-physics] and [^Witten-physics].
+For the original definition, see chapter 4 of [^jones-explain].

+## Original Definition

+## Jones Polynomial and Statistical Mechanics

+See Chapter 6 of [^knots-twist], which did not gave explanation of the coefficients.

+This chapter follows `2.
+Spin models, the Potts model, IRF models` of  [^jones-sm].

-## Jone's Polynomial and QFT
+## Jones Polynomial and QFT

 ### Review of Quantum Field Theory

 >  From 9.2 of[^knots-and-links] which took a definitive approach.

-(You might ask, are there any other skein relations that gives rise to new polynomials?
-Yes, the HOMPFLY-polynomial.)

 The theory was complicated, but the simplest way to define the Jones polynomial is a recursive definition due to Louis Kauffman using the Kauffman bracket skein relation.

-Let's take a hypothetically route of history: how would the Jone's polynomial be discovered if not by Jone himself?

 ### How did Kauffman do it?

 Instead Kauffman [^Kauffman-knots] did gave a detailed explanation in `Chapter 8.
 Knot Amplitudes` of [^Kauffman-knots] on how he obtained such coefficients.

-## Jone's Polynomial and Statistical Mechanics

-See Chapter 6 of [^knots-twist], which did not gave explanation of the coefficients.

 # Further Readings